-Soundproof wallpapers sound too good to be true, the concept is simple enough; dense paper which can be pasted onto the wall, just like any other wallpaper but which will help dampen sound coming into the room.
+Soundproof wallpapers sound too good to be true, the concept is simple enough; dense paper that can be pasted onto the wall, just like any other wallpaper but which will help dampen sound coming into the room.

 Let’s be clear; no paper, no matter how thick it is, will transform any room from sounding like the inside of a drum to the inside of a library.

 A Quick Overview of Acoustic Wallpaper:

 Acoustic wallpaper is going to make a minimal difference to the amount of sound getting into your room, however if all you are looking for is something to turn down the ambient background noise of some distant traffic or chatting then soundproof wallpaper could make enough of a difference to be worth considering.

 But can wallpaper really make a noticeable difference?
 Is it worth bothering with?